apache/pulsar/site2/docs/functions-api.md

     return clean_string(input)
 ```

-Some things to note about this Pulsar Function:
+**Note**

-* There is no client, producer, or consumer object involved.
-All message "plumbing" is already taken care of for you, enabling you to worry only about processing logic.
+* In the example, no client, producer, or consumer object is involved.
+All message "plumbing" are already done, so you only need to deal with processing logic.
-* No topics, subscription types, tenants, or namespaces are specified in the function logic itself.
+* No topics, subscription types, tenants, or namespaces are specified in the function logic.
 Instead, topics are specified upon [deployment](#example-deployment).
 This means that you can use and re-use Pulsar Functions across topics, tenants, and namespaces without needing to hard-code those attributes.

 ### Example deployment

 Deploying Pulsar Functions is handled by the [`pulsar-admin`](reference-pulsar-admin.md) CLI tool, in particular the [`functions`](reference-pulsar-admin.md#functions) command.
-Here's an example command that would run our [sanitizer](#example-function) function from above in [local run](functions-deploying.md#local-run-mode) mode:
+The following example runs [sanitizer](#example-function) function in [local run](functions-deploying.md#local-run-mode) mode:

 ```bash
 $ bin/pulsar-admin functions localrun \